visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 LineSampler operator
 ~~~~~~~~~~~~~~~~~~~~

-To use the LineSampler mode first create a translucent Pseudocolor
+Before using the LineSampler operator in main plot window set the
+Apply to "active window" and uncheck "Apply operators to all plots."
+This setting is critical for setting up all of the plots that will use
+the LineSampler operator.
+Once all of the plots are set up, then, and
+only then should the settings be changed.

+Create a 3D view of the data showing the channels - First, create a
-plot of the data for reference.
-Clone the plot and add the LineSampler
+translucent Pseudocolor plot of the data for reference.
+Next, clone
-Operator to the plot.
-Remember to set the Apply to "active window" and
+the plot and add the LineSampler Operator to the plot.
+Open the
-uncheck "Apply operators to all plots" before adding the LineSampler
-operator.
-Next bring up the LineSampler operator attribute window.
+LineSampler operator attribute window.

 Main tab
 """"""""